arunpatro/chat3d/README.md

 ## expts
 - multiple llm model
 - break down task -> generate code for each task -> verify each code -> tie it all up
+- better to finetune the model than do prompt engineering.
+Prompts can be rather used to choose the type of the task perhaps?
+- how to use agents to handle the multiple llm model?